paultbarrett/diy-dsp-preamp/README.md

 Hardware:

+- an old mini-ITX case, with a custom-made wood panel
 - ~1W power consumption with a [Rockpi-S](https://wiki.radxa.com/RockpiS) (but
   could have been a rpi3/4 or whatever run-of-the-mill embedded platform).
 - [Motu M4](https://motu.com/m4) sound interface 4 channels (or USB) in / 4